blbynum/load_profiles/README.md

 ######## IMPORT ##########
 ##########################
 ```
-6. Create a new profile by copying .template_profile into a new file and changing the word template.
+6. Create a new profile by copying .template_profile into a new file, changing the word template, and adding content.
 Change the word template in the name as well as on lines 2 & 3.
 7. Source your .bash_profile (`source ~/.bash_profile`) or restart your terminal and all profiles in .profiles should load.
 You should see output like
 ```
 Loading additional profiles